Cross border estate planning in Europe has been simplified, all you need is a will?

-A new European law came into force on August 17th 2015, with the intention of simplifying inheritance cases across Europe.
-Snappily named “Regulation on Jurisdiction, Applicable Law, Recognition and Enforcement of Decisions and Acceptance and Enforcement of Authentic Instruments in matters of Succession and on the Creation of a European Certificate of Succession of 4 July 2012, No 650/2012” (deep breath), this law has changed the way Europeans can decide to dispose of their assets on death if living in another European country to that of their origin country.
+In August 2015, a new European law came into force, styled to simplify inheritance cases across Europe.
+It is snappily named “Regulation on Jurisdiction, Applicable Law, Recognition and Enforcement of Decisions and Acceptance and Enforcement of Authentic Instruments in matters of Succession and on the Creation of a European Certificate of Succession of 4 July 2012, No 650/2012” (deep breath).

 What was this legislation brought in for?

 Many Europeans (such as the British) are used to the idea that they can leave their property to whoever they choose upon death.
 However, some countries, such as France have “forced” inheritance rules.
 French inheritance laws enforce a deceased’s estate to be passed to children, ahead of a surviving spouse or partner.

 Before the new European law came into effect, complicated cross border issues around inheritance tax in France, for example, kept on cropping up, with only the lawyers benefiting from the confusion.

 A British man dies in France.
 Under previously ruling, the distribution of the man’s estate would follow French property law on death.
 However, as of August 2015, the man is able to state that he would rather his will be read in accordance with UK law, rather than French inheritance law.

 For this to happen, however, the man’s will MUST clearly state that he doesn’t want his will to be read under French property inheritance law, as well as which country’s laws he would like applied instead.
 Upon his death, inheritance laws in France will be ignored in favour of the more recent ruling, covering the deceased’s entire worldwide estate (including French property).